beyondmeh/dotfiles/README.md

 * **wm/**
     * `battmon.sh` - Will warn about battery levels with increasing severity and then safely shut the system down if the battery gets too low.
+    * `dropbox.sh` - Nuke dropbox's buggy auto-update mechanism and run it in a firejail sandbox
     * `lemonade.sh` - Start a [lemonbar](https://github.com/LemonBoy/bar) panel
        with useful system info, similar to conky
     * `lockscreen.sh` - Blurs and locks the screen with *Barney Fife Protection&trade;*
        that will make evildoers think twice!
+    * `firefox.sh` - Run Firefox in a firejail sandbox
     * `greeting.sh` - Sets the volume to an appropriate level given the time and says a greeting altogether mutes it depending on if it is too late at night